datastaxdevs/advanced-cdc-for-astra/Lab2/01-crud-commands.md

     delete from testing_crud where 'first_name' = 'asdf'
     ```

-1. Go to the `pulsar` terminal to observe the new CDC messages
+1. Go to the `Astra Streaming` terminal to observe the new CDC messages

     ```logs